 The Immediate Past President retains his/her functions as an Officer and Deputy President for a single period of two years.
 After this period, he/she becomes a Past President.

 Mr Cops became IEC Treasurer on 1 January 2018.
-Since 2012, he leads the Belgian Electrotechnical Committee (CEB-BEC) as the Secretary-General.
+He led the Belgian Electrotechnical Committee (CEB-BEC) as the Secretary-General from 2012 to August 2021.
 Mr Cops started his career in 1990 with Sony Belgium and subsequently held various management positions within Sony Europe, the Belgian cable operator (Telenet), and Alpha Technologies Europe, with responsibilities pertaining to sales, budgeting, pricing, marketing and strategic planning.
 In CENELEC, Mr Cops is a member of the Working Group Policy and the BT Efficiency group.

 The Treasurer is responsible for the finances of the IEC and reports directly to Council.